ebbeberge/stroke-classification/README.md

 We analyze a stroke dataset and formulate various statistical models for predicting whether a patient has had a stroke based on measurable predictors.
 The goal is to, with the help of several easily measuable predictors such as ```smoking```,  ```hyptertension```, ```age```, to predict whether a person will suffer from a stroke.
 Since the data is heavily skewed (about 96% of the patients has never suffered a stroke), then we are forced to consider other measures that simply the accuracy of the model.
 As such, we develop various methods where we report both the accuracy, the recall, and the precision of the methods.

-The various methods with their properties are listed below.
-As can be seen from the diagram, some of the methods perform better than others with respect to different metrics.
-If a model should be used, it should carefully be considered whether high accuracy, precision, or recall is the most attractive property to have.

 ## About Stroke and the Dataset

 <img align="right" height="300px" src="stroke.jpg">